-- From Malaga - take the N-340 highway east towards Almuñécar, Motril, and Almería.
-In about an hour after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
-As you climb the mountains you will pass a dam and a lake on your left.
-Look for signs indicating "Las Alpujarras" and "Lanjarón".
+- From Malaga - take the A-7 motorway (or the older, slower, and more scenic N-340 highway that runs parallel to the A-7) east towards Almuñécar, Motril, and Almería.
+In about 20 minutes after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
+Pitres is located only 54 kilometers from Salobreña.
+As you climb the mountains and pass a dam and a lake on your left, look for signs indicating "Las Alpujarras" and "Lanjarón".
 Exit the highway and head towards the right (east).
 From here follow the directions noted above from Granada.

 - From Almería - take the A-7 and/or N-340 highway west towards Málaga and Almuñécar.
 When you reach Salobreña (before Almuñécar), take highway N-323 towards Granada.
 Follow the directions noted above.

 5. ParkingPitres is such a tiny town that parking is not an issue.
 You can park on the main road traversing east/west on the opposite side of the town entrance or drive into the village and find parking in the main square.